-So suppose $F_i = F_j$.
+So suppose $F_i = F_j$ .
 Then we must have $c_i < c_j$ by Theorem 3.
-Then the incentive constraint for i is not binding in (\bar{P}, \bar{e}) .
 If j's incentive constraint in (P, e) was binding, then again it must be possible to make the principal strictly better off than at d.
-This is because we have effectively replaced j with an equivalent agent and turned a binding constraint into a nonbinding one, ensuring that an improvement is possible.
+This is because we have replaced j with an agent with a lower cost and the same distribution of values, turning a binding constraint for j into a relaxed constraint for j's replacement.
+It is easy to show this implies that an improvement is possible.
 Hence if d was optimal, j's incentive constraint was not binding.

 In this case, i and j are effectively identical from the point of view of the principal.
-Even though $c_i < c_j$, the fact that j's incentive constraint does not bind implies that reductions in j's cost have no effect on the optimal mechanism.
-Hence we can analyze this case as if $c_i = c_j$.
+Even though $c_i < c_j$ , the fact that j's incentive constraint does not bind implies that reductions in j's cost have no effect on the optimal mechanism.
+Hence we can analyze this case as if $c_i = c_j$ .
 By Theorem 3, then, we have the needed contradiction.